l-urk/BTCRecover-master/README.md

 [(You can also view the documentation in your browser locally by following the instructions here. )](docs/local_mkdocs.md)

-If you need help, [your best bet is to look at my BTCRecover playlist on YouTube](https://www.youtube.com/playlist?list=PL7rfJxwogDzmd1IanPrmlTg3ewAIq-BZJ) and ask a question in the comments section for any of video closest to your situation.
+If you need help, [your best bet is to look at my BTCRecover playlist on YouTube]. (https://youtu.be/n6vc5f2UqVA) and ask a question in the comments section for any of video closest to your situation.

 ## Features ##
 * BIP39 Seed/Passphrase Recovery when for: (Recovery without a known address requires an [Address Database](docs/Creating_and_Using_AddressDB.md))